Aliases for CD79A Gene

 GeneCards Summary for CD79A Gene

 CD79A (CD79a Molecule) is a Protein Coding gene.
 Diseases associated with CD79A include Agammaglobulinemia 3 and Agammaglobulinemia, Non-Bruton Type.
-Among its related pathways are NF-kappaB Signaling and Immune System.
+Among its related pathways are IL-2 Pathway and Immune response Fc epsilon RI pathway.
 GO annotations related to this gene include transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot for CD79A Gene